pulumi/docs/content/blog/codegen-learnings/index.md

 - The **programming language**.
 This information can again come directly from the organizational preferences, or from the user's prior conversations.
 - The information about the **type** (or types) that must be created - its name and schema, the package it is in, and the capabilities it supports.

 While all three of the above can be conceptually called the RAG, only the last information is actually stored in the Registry.

-We can now expand the original user query into the following system prompt that is going to guide the code generation:
+Putting it all together, we can now expand the original user query into the following prompt that is going to guide the code generation:

 > "Generate TypeScript code for S3 Bucket, the AWS resource defined in package `@pulumi/aws`, type `aws.s3.Bucket`
 > with its schema defined as follows: ...